I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 We can turn to historian Catherine Beyer for an explanation: “Thelemites strive to ascend to higher states of existence, uniting oneself with higher powers, and understanding and embracing one’s True Will, their ultimate purpose, and place in life.”

 He proclaimed the Law of Thelema to be “Do what thou wilt shall be the whole of the law.”
-However, he pinched that notion from the sixteenth century writer and scholar François Rabelais.
+However, he pinched that notion from the 16th century writer and scholar François Rabelais.

 In 1920, Aleister Crowley opened the Abbey of Thelema on the island of Sicily.
 He gathered a group of followers around him as he declared himself to be Ipsissimus; this is the highest grade achievable through the Golden Dawn cult and can be interpreted to be beyond the gods.